Ads Management

 • Google must verify the phone number belongs to you.

-• Option B: Put the number on your website footer (Google crawls it to verify).
+• Option B: Put the number clearly on your website so Google can verify it.

 The Creative: